Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Introduction

+Another object with strong similarities to J1901 is ZTF\,J2008+4449 (hereafter J2008), whose discovery we present in a companion paper \citep{cristea2026}.
+J2008 is isolated, massive (1.1\,M$_\odot$), rapidly rotating (P$_{\rm rot}\!\approx\!7$ minutes), and strongly magnetised ($B_{\rm p}\approx5\times10^8$\,G).
+It is likewise a soft X-ray emitter, with a spectral shape similar to that of J1901, suggesting that both objects may be members of a new class of merger remnants interacting with circumstellar material.

-The paper is structured as follows: Section \ref{sec:Observations} describes the observations and data reduction.
-Section \ref{sec:Results} presents the analysis and results.
-Section \ref{sec:Discussion} discusses the implications of our findings.
-Section \ref{sec:Comparison} details a comparison with ZTF\,J2008+4449 and other known merger remnants and Section \ref{sec:Conclusions} summarises our results.
+The paper is structured as follows.
+Section~\ref{sec:Observations} describes the observations, Section~\ref{sec:Results} presents the timing and spectroscopic analysis, and Section~\ref{sec:Modelling} introduces the magnetic atmosphere models used to characterise J1901.
+Section~\ref{sec:Discussion} discusses the implications of our findings, including the comparison with J2008 and other merger remnants (Section~\ref{sec:Comparison}).
+We summarise our results and outline future prospects in Section~\ref{sec:Conclusions}.